Copeland's method: Properties

 Copeland's method has many of the standard desirable properties (see the table below).
-In particular it satisfies the Condorcet criterion, i.e. if there is a candidate who would win against each of their rivals in a binary vote, then this candidate is the winner.
-It follows that the Copeland method satisfies the median voter theorem which states that if views lie along a spectrum, then the winning candidate will be the one preferred by the median voter.
+Most importantly it satisfies the Condorcet criterion, i.e. if a candidate would win against each of their rivals in a one-on-one vote, this candidate is the winner.
+Copeland's method therefore satisfies the median voter theorem, which states that if views lie along a spectrum, then the winning candidate will be the one preferred by the median voter.

+Copeland's method also satisfies the Smith criterion.

-The analogy between Copeland's method and sporting tournaments has been advanced (by Vincent Merlin) as a factor making it more acceptable to voters than other Condorcet algorithms.
+The analogy between Copeland's method and sporting tournaments, and the overall simplicity of Copeland's method, has been argued to make it more acceptable to voters than other Condorcet algorithms.